 Encourage your students to:

 Meet as many people as possible.
 This is a time where all our first-year students are on the same page: they are all new.
 The RAs (Resident Advisers) on their halls will be holding hall meetings and planning group activities so they get to know each other and bond.
-When your students are in their rooms just hanging out, encourage them to leave the door open and encourage their fellow hallmates to pop in and say hello, and vice versa.
+When your students are in their rooms just hanging out, encourage them to leave the door open and encourage their fellow hallmates to pop in and say hello, and vice versa; if they are asleep or out of the room, the room should always be locked!
 Students should also meet their RAs, Faculty Fellows (faculty and staff assigned to help host events in residence halls and make connections with students).

 Keep an open mind.
 Students will have the opportunity to meet other classmates from different parts of the country and the world, or whose backgrounds are different and unique.
 Urge your students to meet everyone with an open mind and see what wonderful friendships can develop.

 Include others.
 Look for people on their hall or in their classes who might need a friend or might want an invitation – whether it is to lunch, or to drive to the grocery store or to hang out.
 Be a good friend to others and they will return the favor.

 Explore every inch of the campus.
 During the first week or so on campus is a great time to explore.
 Students should get to know locations of buildings, find the Starbucks in the Z Smith Reynolds Library as well as the books and the Reference desk, walk through classroom buildings and find the location of all their classes, eat in every campus dining venue and decide what they like best.
 The campus borders beautiful Reynolda Village, home to Reynolda House, Museum of American Art (which students can access with their student IDs) as well as shops and great gardens and walking trails.
 The sooner your students feel like this campus is ‘theirs’ and they know where they are going, the more comfortable they will be.